The History and Threat of Mustard Gas

 After the Nazis sank the SS John Harvey in 1943, people in the area began to fall ill with the telltale signs of mustard gas poisoning.
 General Eisenhower had kept 100 tons of the gas at the ready for rapid deployment in the event of an Axis chemical strike.

 Autopsies revealed lymphopenia and other biological factors of interest that caused American doctors to realize that mustard gas may have anti-cancer properties.
-The United States lifted its ban on publishing mustard gas research, and researchers soon discovered that mustard could destroy tumor cells.
+The United States lifted its ban on publishing mustard gas research, and researchers soon discovered that mustard could destroy tumor cells, increasing its use in cancer chemotherapy.

-The sinking of the John Harvey inadvertently led to the birth of modern oncology.
+The sinking of the John Harvey had inadvertently led to the birth of modern oncology.

 From 1963 to 1967, Egypt dropped mustard on Yemen (with the bombing of Al-Kawma of particular note) to assist in dethroning the Yemeni king.
 Interestingly, Egypt signed the Geneva Convention in 1952, agreeing not to use chemical weapons in war.
 They didn’t keep their promise.

-In the 1980s, the Iran–Iraq War took place, and the world watched in horror as chemical weapons were used to an extent that hadn’t been seen in decades.
+In the 1980s, the Iran–Iraq War took place, and the world watched in horror as exposure to sulfur mustard resulted in millions of deaths.
 Iran was heavily hit with not only mustard gas but several other chemical weapons.
 Iraq signed the Geneva Convention in 1956.

 (Image source: Image courtesy of Iranian soldier during the Iran-Iraq War; image courtesy of Wikimedia Commons. )